Declutter for yourself & your community!

 Decluttering is an effective way to practice self-care as it helps you take control of your home, your life, and your “stuff” to improve your overall well-being and sense of wellness.

-It is so beneficial to declutter as you transform any area in your home.
+Decluttering can help you transform any area in your home.
 It’s beneficial for your living environment, your mental health, and so much more!
-Consider donating to a local registered charity such as Furniture Bank.
+Consider donating to a local registered charity such as Furniture Bank next time you declutter.
 Organizations like Furniture Bank are striving to uplift the community by providing essential household items.
 According to Furniture Bank, each person moving into an empty apartment requires a minimum of $4000 in available funds to turn empty housing into homes.
 Furniture Bank is actively working towards ending furniture poverty and supporting communities and families that need the most help.

 Meet Kelsey: